ljis120301/whoisjason/whoami.md

 - I have written special python code which helps automate my security system within my home

+- I am very familiar with the Platypus Billing system and Microsoft SQL and how it interacts to client end applications

 ## Linux
 - I am deeply passionate about open source and Linux.
 - I use Gentoo Linux on a ThinkPad T420, which I installed everything from source with a custom kernel